metakgp/iit-kgp-network/README_technical.md

 Express VPN works and it works damn fast - it uses `Lightway Protocol` whose core is open sourced now [here](https://github.com/expressvpn/lightway-core) - and a combination of `iptable` rules and `DNS Resolution`.

-My speculation is that it runs in TCP Mode and its fast.
+My speculation is that it runs in TCP Mode and it's fast.
 But I need to verify this by looking at logs and iptable entries.
 I speculate that `Lightway UDP` doesn't work because I tried it specifically on the Android version of the app, it didn't connect at all where the TCP counterpart connected quickly.

 > I will try to implement soon my own lightway based VPN.
 So do checkout this page in future too!